Guerrillas and the “Jungle”

 However, Freud apparently had no interest in pursuing the case.

-This, of course, did nothing to slow the flood of theories: Simkins, an endocrinologist, compiled his list of letters attempting to make a case for Tourette’s Syndrome.
+This, of course, did nothing to slow the flood of theories: Simkins, an endocrinologist, compiled his list of letters attempting to make a case for Tourette syndrome.
 Others suggested OCD.
-None of these diagnoses make the remotest bit of sense, as apart from his use of “dirty” language no other symptoms of these disorders are present.
-Mozart’s “sudden” death is often also brought in to support diagnoses as well.
-Very little was known in the 18th century about the prevention and treatment of disease; things like this happened all the time.
+None of these diagnoses makes the remotest bit of sense, as apart from his use of “dirty” language, no other symptoms of these disorders are present.

-The problem with both Thatcher and Zweig (among others) is that they are applying their own cultural norms to the composer.
-The repressive prudery of the Victorian Era is to blame in the former case, and judging by the portrayal of Vienna in The World of Yesterday: Memories of a European (Die Welt von Gestern: Erinnerungen eines Europäers) the trend was hardly confined to Great Britain.
-Zweig and his wife committed suicide immediately following the completion of this autobiographical work, making him either an excellent judge of mental illness or a terrible one, I’m not sure which.
-And the problem with Simkins and his ilk is a more modern one of wanting to apply a label to a phenomenon they see as “abnormal”.
+The problem with both Thatcher and Zweig (among others) is they are applying their own cultural norms to the composer.
+The repressive prudery of the Victorian Era (1837–1901) is to blame in the former case, and judging by the portrayal of Vienna in The World of Yesterday: Memories of a European (Die Welt von Gestern: Erinnerungen eines Europäers) the trend was hardly confined to Great Britain.⁸

 Adio ben mio, leb gesund